jwodder/rsrepo/README.md

   the new project; defaults to the latest stable rustc version.
 The version must be given as either two or three dot-separated integers.

-- `-p <name>`, `--project-name <name>` — Specify the name of the project to declare in the `Cargo.toml` file; defaults to the basename of the directory
+- `--name <name>` — Specify the package name to declare in the `Cargo.toml` file; defaults to the basename of the directory

-- `--repo-name <name>` — Specify the GitHub repository name (sans owner) to use in URLs in generated files; defaults to the project name
+- `--repo-name <name>` — Specify the GitHub repository name (sans owner) to use in URLs in generated files; defaults to the package name

 `rsrepo mkgithub`
 -----------------